A practical guide to Zendesk workflow automation

 Frequently asked questions

 Triggers are event-based rules that act immediately on ticket creation/update, like sending confirmations or routing.
-Automations are time-based rules that run periodically for tasks such as closing old tickets or sending reminders, keeping the queue tidy.
+Automations are time-based rules that run periodically for tasks such as closing old tickets or sending reminders, keeping the queue tidy and organized.

-AI enhances Zendesk workflow automation by understanding customer intent, unifying knowledge across all company sources (not just Zendesk), and enabling custom actions for more intelligent decision-making and problem resolution.
-This provides a more flexible and powerful automation layer.
+AI enhances Zendesk workflow automation by helping understand customer intent, unifying knowledge across company sources, and enabling custom actions.
+This provides a flexible and powerful addition to Zendesk's already robust automation suite.

-To measure ROI, track key metrics such as the resolution rate (percentage of tickets handled completely by automation), improvements in first reply time, and increased agent productivity on more complex issues.
-These metrics help confirm if your automation strategy is truly paying off.
+To measure ROI, track key metrics such as the resolution rate (percentage of tickets handled completely by automation), improvements in first reply time, and increased agent productivity.
+These metrics help confirm the value of your automation strategy.

-Yes, platforms like eesel AI offer a simulation mode where you can test your Zendesk workflow automation against thousands of historical tickets in a safe, sandbox environment.
-This allows you to fine-tune instructions and predict performance with confidence before going live.
+Yes, platforms like eesel AI offer a simulation mode where you can test your Zendesk workflow automation against historical tickets in a safe environment.
+This allows you to fine-tune your setup and predict performance with confidence before going live.

 Share this post